tomas19/kalpana_v2/documentation/readme.md

 imgs: images of the github repository

-logoForKMZ: project logo used in the exported KMZ files
+logoForKmz: project logo used in the exported KMZ files